epinio/docs/docs/reference/configuration/configurations.md

 Examples of configurations are

-  - databases,
+  - databases
-  - message brokers,
+  - message brokers
-  - interfaces to other kinds of systems,
+  - interfaces to other kinds of systems
   - etc.

 In Epinio configurations are identified by a name and the namespace they are defined in.
 Beyond